daizutabi/ivory/docs/tutorial/tuning.md

 #File study.yml {%=/examples/study.yml[3:]%}

 Suggest functions should be callable, `hidden_sizes` uses `def` keyword to create a callable.
 On the other hand, `lr` is just one line.
-If a suggest funtion can be called without additional parameters, you can omit the `def` keyword.
+If a suggest funtion can be called without additional arguments, you can omit the `def` keyword.
 Using this experiment, we can create `Study` instances with a suggest function.

 ```python
 study_lr = client.create_study('torch', 'lr')